 Experience music in a big city from within a tight-knit, collaborative community of faculty and peers.
-Choose from four undergraduate degrees, two graduate degrees, and an innovative certificate program.
+Choose from two undergraduate degrees, two graduate degrees, and an innovative certificate program.

 Discover, create, and express through dialogue, exploration, and collaboration, all while developing your portfolio and exhibition skills.
-Choose from two degrees, three concentrations, and a pre-professional program.
+Choose from two degrees, two concentrations, and a pre-professional program.

 Become a comprehensive theatre artist, developing creative problem-solving skills and learning first-hand the full process of staging a show through Chicago’s storefront theatre model.